joe-plumb-notes/architecture/az-300-notes.md

 ### Log Analytics
 - Storage interacts with and makes actions available in Log Analytics.
 - `AzureActivity where ResourceGroup == "rg"`
-- Every time the keys are accessed via the portal, this is logged.
+- Every time the keys are accessed via the portal, *this is logged*.
 These kinds of logging and any actions will be based off the 'Azure Activity log' - the 'Storage Account logs' are to access other logging outputs (e.g. IIS, events, Syslog, ETW logs, service fabric events) within Log Analytics

 ### Redundancy
 - When provisioning and within the configuration, you can select locally-redundant storage (3 copies of your data within the data center - essentially backed up.
 Cheapest.
 11 9's availability(!).
 If the datacenter goes down, then won't be able to access your data.
 Zone redundant storage (Powershell/CLI) would protect against that), geo-redundant storage (data stored in multiple geos.
-16 9's. ), and read-access geo-redundant storage (RA-GRS replicates your data to another data center in a secondary region, and also provides you with the option to read from the secondary region.
+16 9's. ), and read-access geo-redundant storage (RA-GRS replicates your data to another data center in a secondary region, and also *provides you with the option to read from the secondary region*.
 With RA-GRS, you can read from the secondary region regardless of whether Microsoft initiates a failover from the primary to secondary region. ).
 Can also provision zone redundant storage via CLI/PowerShell
 - Pay for the bandwidth of upgrading your storage/landing data and replicating it across the network.
 - More info: https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy-grs